History of Azerbaijan: End of Mongol rule and Kara Koyunlu-Aq Qoyunlu rivalry

-Early Modern History
+Early modern history

-Safavid Iran and the rise of Shia Islam
+Safavid Empire and the rise of Shia Islam

 The Safavid order was a Sufi religious order based in Iran and formed during the 1330s by Safi-ad-din Ardabili (1252–1334), for whom it was named.
 The order converted to Twelver Shia Islam by the end of the 15th century.
 Some Safavid followers (notably the Qizilbash) believed in the mystical and esoteric nature of their rulers and their relationship to the house of Ali, and were willing to fight for them.
 The Safavid rulers claimed to be descended from Ali and his wife, Fatimah (the daughter of Muhammad), through the seventh Imam Musa al-Kadhim.
 Qizilbash numbers increased by the 16th century; their generals waged a successful war against the Aq Qoyunlu, and captured Tabriz.

 The Safavids, led by Ismail I, expanded their base in Ardabil; they conquered the Caucasus, parts of Anatolia, Mesopotamia, Central Asia, and western portions of South Asia.
 Ismail sacked Baku in 1501 and persecuted the Sunni Shirvanshahs.
 Azerbaijan, Armenia, and Dagestan were conquered by the Safavids between 1500 and 1502.

 During the reign of Ismail I and his son, Tahmasp I, Shia Islam was imposed upon the Sunni population of Iran and Azerbaijan.
 The conversion was especially harsh in Shirvan, where many Sunnis were massacred.
 Safavid Iran became a feudal theocracy during this period, and the shah was held to be the divinely-ordained head of the state and its religion.
 The Qizilbashi chiefs were designated wakils (provincial administrators), and the position of ulama was created.
 Wars with the rival Sunni Ottoman Empire continued during the reign of Tahmasp I, and the Safavid cities of Shamakha, Ganja, and Baku were occupied by the Ottomans during the 1580s.

 Under Abbas the Great (1587–1630), the monarchy assumed a Persian Shiite identity.
-Abbas' reign was the Savafid zenith, and he repelled the Ottomans and re-captured the Caucasus (including Azerbaijan) in 1603.
+Abbas' reign was the Safavid zenith, and he repelled the Ottomans and re-captured the Caucasus (including Azerbaijan) between 1603 and 1607.
 Aware of Qizilbash power, Abbas continued the policy of integrating the Caucasus into Persian society and deported hundreds of thousands of Circassians, Georgians and Armenians to Iran.
 They served in the army, the royal house and in civil administration, effectively killing the feudal Qizilbash; the converted Caucasians (known as ghulams) were loyal to the shah, not their tribal chiefs.
 Their Armenian, Georgian, and Circassian descendants still live in Iran.
 The religious impact of Safavid Iran was significant in Azerbaijan due to its early-16th century conversion to Shia Islam, and the country has the world's second-largest population of Shiites (by percentage, after Iran).